Bone Spurs Treatment Clinic in Brentwood, CA

 In some cases, a bone spur may break off and get lodged in the lining of the joint.
 This can cause the joint to lock up, causing pain and making it difficult to move.

 Several factors may contribute to someone developing a bone spur, with the most common cause being joint damage.
-This typically stems from osteoarthritis or degenerative joint disease, or any disease where the cushioning between your joints starts to deteriorate.
+This typically stems from osteoarthritis, degenerative joint disease, or any disease where the cushioning between your joints starts to deteriorate.
 When this begins to happen, your body’s natural defense is to try and fix the issue by adding bone to the affected area; the result of which is a bone spur.

 Other common causes of bone spurs are: